 Ian Knot Technical Info.

-This page contains some technical information on the Ian Knot, including its knotting origins, its advantages and
+This page contains some technical information on the Ian Knot, including its knotting origins, its advantages and its limitations.

 Ian Knot Technical Description

 The finished Ian Knot is identical to both the Standard Shoelace Knot and the Two Loop Shoelace Knot.
 In fact, all three of these form exactly the same finished knot, which appears in The Ashley Book of Knots as #1212 and #1214, "The Bowknot", where it is described as "... the universal means of fastening shoe-strings together."

 The Ian Knot therefore isn't technically a new "Knot", rather it is a new "Technique" or "Method", which differs only in the manner and speed of tying.
 The finished knot is just as secure and just as easy to untie.

 The core of my technique is almost identical to that used in the "Tom Fool Knot", which is a similarly "instant" knot that is usually tied in the middle of a length of rope, using the whole hands instead of just the fingertips.
 The Ian Knot could be described as a more intricate variant of the Tom Fool Knot.

 While the Tom Fool Knot is described in various knotting books, the definitive reference The Ashley Book of Knots even has a picture on the front cover of an old sailor tying a Tom Fool Knot! (as seen at right).

 Since publishing my instructions, I've received the occasional e-mail from other people with similar techniques, although many of them had confused the Ian Knot with the very similar looking Two Loop Shoelace Knot.
 I'm humble enough to accept that I am only one of many to have come up with this method.
 However, I have yet to discover any other name for this technique.
 Perhaps I'm simply the first person to have named my invention, documented the procedure and actively and freely shared it with the world?